On average across the year,

 On average across the year, no, South Dakota, United States is not colder than Vermont, United States .
 South Dakota, United States has an average minimum temperature of 1°C/34°F and Vermont, United States has an average minimum temperature of 0°C/32°F.

-no, South Dakota, United States has less rain than
+Does South Dakota, United States have more rain than Vermont, United States?

 South Dakota, United States's wettest month is May, with an average monthly rainfall of 74mm, which is drier than Vermont, United States's wettest month (June, with an average monthly rainfall of 174mm).